 Why not join us for a ride?
 You can come with us for three rides as a guest.
 You will need to complete a registration form for each ride — see section below — which will cover you for insurance purposes.
-After that, if you'd like to continue then you will need to join the parent Cycling UK organisation.
-This is to provide insurance cover whilst riding with our club.
+After that, if you'd like to continue then you will need to join Cycling UK.

-Regular rides are organised throughout the year.
-On Sundays there are A, B and C rides.
+Regular rides are organised throughout the year on Sundays and Wednesdays.

-On Wednesdays there are Vets rides, which are similar to B rides in pace and vary from 40 to 65 miles, depending on the time of year and weather.
-Vets’ rides start with a coffee at Wilmslow, ride to a lunch stop and then return to Wilmslow.
+On Wednesdays there are Vets rides, which are similar to Sunday rides in pace and vary from 40 to 65 miles, depending on the time of year and weather.
+Vets rides start with a coffee at Wilmslow, ride to a lunch stop and then return to Wilmslow.
 See OUR RIDES —> Vets Wednesday Rides for dates and details.

 Returning after coffee.
 On Sundays, if you’re pushed for time, or unsure of your fitness, you can ride with us as far as coffee and then return.
-Often, there will be some riders returning to Stockport/Cheadle after elevenses, so you may be able to return with them.
+Often, there will be some riders returning after elevenses, so you may be able to return with them.
 Please check at the start of the ride whether this will be possible.